Blog

 The response comes back as structured data you can use however you'd like.
 No clicking through configuration screens.
 No wrestling with chart types that don't fit your data.

+The real gain here is iteration speed.
 In HubSpot's report builder, changing a filter or adding a column means navigating back through configuration screens.
 With MCP, you refine your query conversationally.
 "Actually, filter that to just deals over $50k" or "Add the deal owner column" becomes a quick follow-up rather than a multi-click detour.

 The tradeoff is a lack of standardized reporting while you're in iteration mode.
 You want your data to build on itself over time, to tell a story with trends and patterns, not start from scratch every week.
 This is where the opportunity to rethink what you really want your data to tell you comes in.

-We're finding a middle ground to be most effective.
-You have a base set of reports that run like clockwork week over week.
+We're finding a middle ground that works right now.
+We keep a base set of reports that run clockwork week over week.
 They drive accountability and data checks.
-Then all the exploration off of that data moves to ad hoc MCP prompts, augmenting the data story for that particular week.
+Then all the exploration off of that data goes back to MCP prompts, augmenting the data story for that particular week.

 MCP servers are still maturing.
 You'll encounter quirks.
 Sometimes the connection needs re-authorization.
 Sometimes the AI layer needs gentle reminders that it does have access to the tools you've configured.